Filing Taxes as a Non-Resident with US Income

-If you are using Sprintax NR, it will ask you if you want to also print out the 8843 for each of your family members.
+If you are using Sprintax Returns, it will ask you if you want to also print out the 8843 for each of your family members.
 Alternatively, you or your dependents can complete an 8843 on their own.

 File a state tax report